srobo-legacy/nemesis/spec.md

 * `withdrawn` optional: If set to 'true', the user will be withdrawn.
 For this to have any effect, the requesting user must be a team leader, and the target user must not be themselves or a blueshirt.
+* `media_consent` optional: If set to 'true', the user will be marked as having given media consent.
+For this to have any effect, the requesting user must be a blueshirt with media-consent privileges.

 ####Response code